Navigate through the Mendix Cloud GenAI Portal

 Introduction

-The Mendix Cloud GenAI portal is an online platform that provides access to Mendix Cloud GenAI resources.
+The Mendix Cloud GenAI portal is an online platform that provides access to Mendix Cloud GenAI resource packs.
 These resource packs on Mendix Cloud enable seamless integration with Generative AI technology, provisioned and hosted by Mendix:

-- GenAI Knowledge Base Resource Packs provide the infrastructure to deliver RAG architecture and other GenAI use cases requiring a vector database.
+• GenAI Knowledge Base Resource Packs provide the infrastructure to deliver retrieval-augmented generation (RAG) architecture and other GenAI use cases requiring a vector database.

-GenAI resource packs accelerate the delivery of complete Generative AI solutions within Mendix apps that seamlessly integrate with GenAI technology.
-Learn more about Mendix Cloud GenAI Resource Packs and the Mendix Cloud GenAI Connector.
+GenAI resource packs accelerate the delivery of complete generative AI solutions within Mendix apps that seamlessly integrate with GenAI technology.
+Learn more by following these links to Mendix Cloud GenAI Resource Packs and the Mendix Cloud GenAI Connector.
 To start with a GenAI-infused Mendix application, see creating a chatbot using the AI Bot Starter App or building a GenAI app from scratch with the Blank GenAI App.

 Resource Details